MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Numerical results

 \subsection{Ablation Studies}

+\textbf{Impact of Sketch Layers.} To analyze the effect of sketching layers in PLMs, we extended our experiments beyond sketching the last 8 layers on SST-2.
+Figure \ref{fig:sketch_layer} provides insights, with dashed lines representing the performance of RoBERTa and DistilRoBERTa.
+The horizontal axis value "2" corresponds to sketching the last 2 layers.
+MLP Fusion consistently achieves comparable or superior performance to the baselines, often outperforming raw RoBERTa when fewer than 6 layers are sketched.
+This demonstrates the potential of MLP Fusion to reduce redundancy in neural networks, effectively offering a "free lunch" in PLM fine-tuning.
+Moreover, MLP Fusion consistently surpasses DistilRoBERTa as long as fewer than 10 layers are sketched.
+However, sketching all 12 layers significantly reduces performance, indicating that the bottom layers of PLMs retain critical semantic information.
+This observation aligns with findings in \cite{zhang2020revisiting}.

-\textbf{The choice of the intermediate dimension in MLP fusion}.
-In the previous experiments, we set the reduced intermediate dimension to $768$, which is the same as the MLP input size.
-In this section, we test the training dynamics and testing performance of our proposed MLP Fusion with various intermediate sizes.
-From the results in Figure \ref{fig:loss_dim}, we can observe the training loss is stable when the intermediate size is larger than $768$.
-However, when the dimension is smaller than $768$, there is a dramatic increase in the curve.
-The phenomenon is mainly because the intermediate dimension is smaller than the input dimension, resulting in the MLP which is not full rank and consequently leads to poor results.
-We further test the performance of our MLP Fusion and Sketch baseline with different intermediate sizes in Table \ref{table:diff_inter_perf}, which has a similar trend as training dynamics.
+\textbf{The Choice of the Intermediate Dimension in MLP Fusion.} In our initial experiments, we set the intermediate dimension to $768$, matching the MLP input size.
+To explore its impact, we analyzed the training dynamics and testing performance of MLP Fusion across various intermediate sizes.
+As shown in Figure \ref{fig:loss_dim}, the training loss remains stable when the intermediate dimension is $768$ or larger.
+However, reducing the dimension below $768$ results in a sharp increase in loss due to the MLP being rank-deficient, which adversely affects performance.
+Testing results, presented in Table \ref{table:diff_inter_perf}, exhibit a similar trend, underscoring the importance of maintaining sufficient intermediate dimensionality.

+\textbf{The Influence of Freezing Router Matrix.} Based on the observation that LLM's universal world information will impact their performance~\cite{he2023preserving,mukhoti2023finetuning,dou2023loramoe}, we follow \cite{li2023merge} to freeze the router matrix when fine-tuning the MoE model.
+Here, we compared the empirical results from fine-tuning Switch Transformer on the MRPC dataset in \cref{table:freeze}.